Stinky tofu

-Stinky tofu (臭豆腐 (chòu dòufu)) is a Chinese form of fermented tofu that has a strong odor.
-It is usually sold at night markets or roadside stands as a snack, or in lunch bars as a side dish, rather than in restaurants.
-Traditionally the dish is fermented in a brine with vegetables and meat, sometimes for months.
-Modern factory-produced stinky tofu is marinated in brine for one or two days to add odor.
-Generally speaking, stinky tofu is mainly made of tofu.
-After fermentation of edible mold, tofu can produce a large number of B vitamins, a variety of minerals and trace elements.
-The flavor of stinky tofu is bitter.
+Stinky tofu (臭豆腐 (chòu dòufu)) is a traditional Chinese delicacy made from fermented tofu, renowned for its distinctive and pungent aroma.
+Despite its strong odor, it typically has a surprisingly mild and savoury flavour.

+It is commonly sold as a snack at night markets or roadside stalls, or served as a side dish in casual eateries rather than in formal restaurants.
+Traditionally, stinky tofu is fermented for several months in a brine containing vegetables and meat.
+In contrast, most modern factory-produced versions are soaked in specially prepared brine for just one or two days to develop their characteristic odour.

+As its primary ingredient is tofu, the fermentation process—driven by edible moulds—also increases the production of B vitamins while providing a variety of minerals and trace elements.

 Production

 Unlike cheese, stinky tofu fermentation does not have a fixed formula for starter bacteria; wide regional and individual variations exist in manufacturing and preparation.

 The traditional method of producing stinky tofu is to prepare a brine made from fermented milk, vegetables, and meat; the brine can also include dried shrimp, amaranth greens, mustard greens, bamboo shoots, and Chinese herbs.
 The brine fermentation can take as long as several months.

 Modern factories often use quicker methods to mass-produce stinky tofu.
 Fresh tofu is marinated in prepared brine for only a day or two, especially for fried or boiled cooking purposes.
 The process only adds odor to the marinated tofu instead of letting it ferment completely.

 Depending on the method of production, some stinky tofu can be linked to food poisoning outbreaks, especially if prepared traditionally and cooked at home.